Section 3: Assessment in Practice: Academic Program Outcomes Assessment

 Due Date: October 1st

-The Year-3 Program Outcomes Integrated Reflection Report is completed during Year 3 of a program’s cycle and is due by October 1st of the following year.
+The Year-3 Program Outcomes Integrated Reflection Report is completed during Year 3 of a program’s cycle and is due by October 1st at the end of the cycle year.
 A separate Year-3 Gen Ed Reflection Report is also required to be completed if a program has Gen Ed courses.

 What types of questions make up the Year-3 Program Assessment Integrated Reflection Report?